Simhyeon/r4d/docs/meta.md

 ### TODO

-* [ ] Currently static macro is simply registered as runtime macro...
-Is it respected behaviour or what?

 * [ ] Argument parsing to return a slice of values not a string would be good I guess?
     - This needs to implement cow manipulation and I'm... ok maybe later

-* [ ] Some documentaion is weak, especialy some deterred macros
-* [ ] Try formatting documentation within 80 characters

 : ORDERED :
 1. [ ] Update r4d version in gdengine